dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Generate Angular and React components

-Generate framework-specific JavaScript (JS) components from Razor components for web frameworks, such as Angular or React.
-This capability isn't included with .NET 6, but is enabled by the new support for rendering Razor components from JS.
-The [JS component generation sample on GitHub](https://github.com/aspnet/samples/tree/main/samples/aspnetcore/blazor/JSComponentGeneration) demonstrates how to generate Angular and React components from Razor components.
+Generate framework-specific JavaScript (JS) components from Blazor components for web frameworks, such as Angular or React.
+This capability isn't included with .NET 6, but is enabled by the new support for rendering Blazor components from JS.
+The [JS component generation sample on GitHub](https://github.com/aspnet/samples/tree/main/samples/aspnetcore/blazor/JSComponentGeneration) demonstrates how to generate Angular and React components from Blazor components.
 See the GitHub sample app's `README.md` file for additional information.

 > [!WARNING]
 > The Angular and React component features are currently **experimental, unsupported, and subject to change or be removed at any time**.
 We welcome your feedback on how well this particular approach meets your requirements.